-Police officers are hereby authorized to remove a vehicle from a street to the nearest garage or other place of safety, or to a garage designated or maintained by the city, under the circumstances hereinafter enumerated:
+Police officers Members of the department of police are hereby authorized to remove a vehicle from a street to the nearest garage or other place of safety, or to a garage designated or maintained by the citydepartment of police or by this municipality, under the circumstances hereinafter enumerated:

-- (1) When any vehicle is left unattended upon any bridge, causeway or viaduct or in any subway, or where such vehicle constitutes an obstruction to traffic. - (2) When a vehicle upon a street is so disabled as to constitute an obstruction to traffic, or the person or persons in charge of the vehicle are incapacitated by reason of physical injury to such an extent as to be unable to provide for its custody and removal. - (3) When a vehicle is found being operated upon the streets and is not in proper condition. - (4) When any vehicle is left unattended upon a street and is so parked illegally as to constitute a definite hazard or obstruction to the normal movement of traffic. - (5) When any vehicle is left unattended upon a street continuously for more than twenty-four (24) hours and may be presumed to be abandoned. - (6) When the driver of the vehicle is taken into custody and the vehicle would thereby be left unattended upon a street. - (7) When removal of the vehicle is necessary in the interest of public safety because of fire, flood, storm or other emergency reason.
+- (1) When any vehicle is left unattended upon any bridge, causeway or viaduct or in any subway, or where such vehicle constitutes an obstruction to traffic. - (2) When a vehicle upon a street is so disabled as to constitute an obstruction to traffic, or the person or persons in charge of the vehicle are incapacitated by reason of physical injury to such an extent as to be unable to provide for its custody and removal. - (3) When a vehicle is found being operated upon the streets and is not in proper condition. - (4) When any vehicle is left unattended upon a street and is so parked illegally as to constitute a definite hazard or obstruction to the normal movement of traffic. - (5) When any vehicle is left unattended upon a street continuously for more than twenty-four (24) hours and may be presumed to be abandoned. - (6) When the driver of the vehicle is taken into custody by the department of police and the vehicle would thereby be left unattended upon a street. - (7) When removal of the vehicle is necessary in the interest of public safety because of fire, flood, storm or other emergency reason.